-BALLOON RIDESTake an unforgettable voyage.
+Take an unforgettable voyage.
 View Quechee Gorge, the grand canyon of the east, or float above the tree tops and follow the Ottauquechee River.
 Fly over the magnificent Connecticut River Valley on the border between Vermont and New Hampshire. www.balloonsofvermont.com.
-Vermont Hiking Trails website.
-It lists a selection of local hikes to choose from.

 For mountain bikers, nearby Killington Ski Resort has summer/ fall riding and rentals with lift-serviced trails.
-If you don't have a bike with you, rentals are locally available.
-We will help you plan a local route, and provide a map.
-October Country Inn is featured in several Vermont biking guides, and our Vermont Bike Rides website lists a selection of local cycling routes of varying distance and difficulty.
+If you don’t have a bike with you, rentals are locally available.
+We will help you plan a route from a selection of local cycling routes of varying distance and difficulty, and provide a map.
+October Country Inn is featured in several Vermont biking guides.

 Besides traditional mountain biking or road biking, Vermont has an extensive network of hard-packed dirt back-roads winding through the countryside that offer another cycling alternative that is more scenic, and more tranquil.

-FLY FISHINGStanding in the middle of a trout stream is a therapeutic approach to marveling at Vermont's incredible scenery.
+Standing in the middle of a trout stream is a therapeutic approach to marveling at Vermont’s incredible scenery.
 From early Spring thru late Fall, bring your fly rod and cast for rainbow, brown, or brook trout in the Ottauquechee, White, or Black rivers and their countless tributaries.
-Or, take a fly fishing lesson, or, beginners and experts alike may want to book a guided trip with local professional guide, Matt Stedina.
+Or, take a fly fishing lesson, or, beginners and experts alike may want to book a guided trip with local professional guide, Matt Stedina